sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

    fails as a research hypothesis because it is a claim about the data set, not about the psychology (unless of course your actual research question is whether people have some kind of “yes” bias!).
-Actually, this hypothesit is starting to sound more like a statistical hypothesis than a research hypothesis.
+Actually, this hypothesis is starting to sound more like a statistical hypothesis than a research hypothesis.

 As you can see, research hypotheses can be somewhat messy at times and